tiara150/Portfolio_DSFB2/README.md

 ## Previous research

 **Project Lectorate**
-This is my current project.
+This is my latest project.
 I am building a script where data sets from a transcription analysis can be downloaded via a GSE/SRA number and then a summarised experiment can be made.

 **Project Genes & proteins**
 This research was about the role of the immune system during a viral infection.
 The aim was to find out more about Interleukin-8, which plays a role in the infection with the RS virus.